AyushMansen/Sample_Calculator/README.md

 #### Note:
-The current provided apk has a custom app icon which is not provided in the repository folders.
+The current provided apk has a custom app icon which is provided in the repository [asset images](assets/images/) folder.
-I followed the following tutorial to build and apply my icon
+To apply custom app icons, followed the following YouTube tutorial
 - [Add App Icon](https://youtu.be/O9ChjwrZqns)